 English law governed notes

 The product is designed to provide a return in the form of a cash payment on termination of the product.
 The timing and amount of this payment will depend on the change in value of the preference shares, which in turn will depend on the performance of the underlying.
 The product has a fixed term and will terminate on the maturity date, unless terminated early.
-The payment at maturity will not exceed GBP 1.4445.
-If, at maturity, the underlying has fallen below 60.00% of the initial reference level, the product may return less than the product notional amount or even zero.
+If, at maturity, the underlying has fallen below the barrier level, the product may return less than the product notional amount or even zero.

 Termination on the maturity date: If the product has not terminated early, on the maturity date you will receive:

-1. if the final reference level is at or above 65.00% of the initial reference level, a cash payment equal to GBP 1.4445;
+1. if the final reference level is at or above the barrier level, a cash payment equal to GBP 1,000.00; or

-3. if the final reference level is below 60.00% of the initial reference level, a cash payment directly linked to the performance of the underlying.
-The cash payment will equal (i) the product notional amount multiplied by (ii) (A) the final reference level divided by (B) the initial reference level.
+2. if the final reference level is below the barrier level, a cash payment directly linked to the performance of the underlying.
+The cash payment will equal (i) the product notional amount multiplied by (ii) (A) the final reference level divided by (B) the strike level.